PANAMA COMPANY FORMATION

 2. The minimum authorized capital is USD10,000, and there is no obligation to pay it in.

-2. Preparation of the incorporation certificate and articles of incorporation (in Spanish)
+2. Preparation of the incorporation deed and articles of association (in Spanish)

-3. Role of the First Subscriber (founding shareholder) and declaration of the incorporation certificate in front of a notary public
+3. Role of the first subscriber and declaration of the incorporation deed before a notary public

-4. All notary fees related to the incorporation
+4. All notary public fees related to the incorporation

-5. Submission of the notarized incorporation certificate to the Commercial Registry
+5. Submission of the notarized incorporation deed to the Commercial Registry

-6. Preparation of resolutions on the appointment of directors and the resignation of the founding shareholder's rights
+6. Preparation of a resolution on the appointment of directors and the resignation of the founding shareholder's rights

-7. Preparation of the company's articles of incorporation
+7. Preparation of the company's articles of association

 8. Provision of a certificate of incorporation and a company extract issued by the Commercial Registry